 Projects for Peace is an initiative for undergraduate students to design a grassroot project in the summer-anywhere in the world-which promotes peace and addresses the root causes of conflict among parties.
 As a member of the Davis United World College Scholars Program, Washington and Lee may nominate one student project and an alternate for a Projects for Peace Grant for $10,000.

 Successful proposals have the following characteristics: contributing to conflict prevention; ameliorating conditions leading to violence/conflict; looking for and building on shared attributes among differing peoples, races, ethnicities, tribes, clans, etc.; fostering diplomacy or otherwise contribute to advancing peace processes underway; promoting economic opportunity and entrepreneurship among those in post-conflict areas; finding creative ways to bring people on opposite sides of issues together, such as through art, sports, music or other techniques to promote a common humanity; developing leadership and mediation skills training for those in conflict or post-conflict societies; starting or leveraging initiatives, organizations (e.g. education, health) or infrastructure projects to build/rebuild community.
-In general, projects should be building blocks for a sustainable peace.
+Projects should be building blocks for a sustainable peace.

 For complete information, consult the Projects for Peace website to find extensive program information and a list of successful projects.
-Since Washington and Lee may nominate only one Projects for Peace winner and alternate, applicants should also apply for other CIE funding in case the Global Learning Advisory Committee does not select your proposal for the Projects for Peace award.
-Contact Jillian Murphy (email@example.com) for deadlines and more information.OR
+Since Washington and Lee may nominate only one Projects for Peace nominee and alternate, applicants should also apply for other CIE funding.
+For more information, please make an appointment with Jillian Murphy.

 Additional Sources of Support for International Experiences